The Kyber Network is quite an established project that is trying to change the way we think of decentralised cryptocurrency exchange.

 The Kyber Network Crystal (KNC) was released in a September 2017 ICO at a price around $1.
 There were 226,000,000 KNC minted for the ICO, with 61% sold to the public.
 The remaining 39% are controlled 50/50 by the company and the founders/advisors, with a 1 year lockup period and 2 year vesting period.

-Currently, just over 168 million coins are in circulation, and the total supply has been reduced to 213.35 million after the company burned it’s 1 millionth KNC token this past May 2019 and then its second millionth KNC token just three months later.
+Currently, just over 180 million coins are in circulation, and the total supply has been reduced to 210.94 million after the company burned 1 millionth KNC token in May 2019 and then its second millionth KNC token just three months later.

 That means that while it took 15 months to burn the first million KNC, it took just 10 weeks to burn the second million KNC.
-That shows how rapidly adoption has been growing recently for Kyber, with July USD trading volumes on the Kyber Network nearly reaching $60 million.
+That shows how rapidly adoption has been growing recently for Kyber, with July 2019 USD trading volumes on the Kyber Network nearly reaching $60 million.
+This volume has continued growing, and on march 13, 2020 the network experienced its highest daily trading activity of $33.7 million in a 24-hour period.

 KNC Price Performance